openebs/openebs/ROADMAP.md

 ## Future

-As the name suggests this bucket contains items that are planned for future.
+As the name suggests this bucket contains items that are planned for the future.
 Sometimes the items are related to adapting to the changes coming in the Kubernetes repo or other related projects.
-Github milestone called [future backlog](https://github.com/openebs/openebs/milestone/11) is used to track these requests .
+Github milestone called [future backlog](https://github.com/openebs/openebs/milestone/11) is used to track these requests.

 # Getting involved with Contributions

 We are always looking for more contributions.
 If you see anything above that you would love to work on, we welcome you to become a contributor and maintainer of the areas that you love.
 You can get started by commenting on the related issue or by creating a new issue.
-Also you can reach out to us by:
+Also, you can reach out to us by:

 - [Joining OpenEBS contributor community on Kubernetes Slack](https://kubernetes.slack.com)
 	- Already signed up?
 Head to our discussions at [#openebs-dev](https://kubernetes.slack.com/messages/openebs-dev/)